Delapré Abbey: History

-The Eleanor Cross
+Eleanor cross

-One of three remaining Eleanor Crosses of the twelve erected, an octagonal, slim, deeply-carved tower featuring statues hewn from stone is at the south-west of the meadows and tree-lined grounds.
-The body of Queen Eleanor, wife of Edward I, rested at the Abbey on its journey from Lincoln to London.
+One of three remaining Eleanor crosses of the twelve erected, an octagonal, slim, deeply carved tower featuring stone statues is at the south-west of the meadows and tree-lined grounds.
+The body of Eleanor of Castile, queen of Edward I, rested at the abbey on its journey from Lincoln to London in December 1290.
 The king erected the crosses to mark the passage.
 The cross was begun in 1291 by John of Battle; he worked with William of Ireland to carve the statues.
 Its lower tier of stone books may have featured prayers for the Queen's soul and her biography.
+A causeway leading from the town to the cross was constructed by Robert son of Henry.

-The grounds of Delapré are a Scheduled Ancient Monument due to their partial battlefield status.
+The grounds of Delapré are a Scheduled Monument due to their partial battlefield status.

 St Andrew's Priory built by a relative of founder

 In the north-west corner of the walled town depicted in John Speed's map of 1610 was the Cluniac priory of St Andrew founded by Simon de Senlis, Earl of Northampton the father of the founder of Delapré.